-1. [NEW] Contact the appropriate LEA to plan for a joint assessment if allegations of domestic violence, sexual abuse, human trafficking, or other allegations of criminal nature are reported during the CA/N intake;
+1. Contact the appropriate LEA to plan for a joint assessment if allegations of domestic violence, sexual abuse, human trafficking, or other allegations of criminal nature are reported during the CA/N intake.

-Note: Refer to Practice Guidance for contact information regarding agencies to contact in cases of alleged human trafficking.
+Note: Refer to Practice G to ance for contact information regarding agencies to contact in cases of alleged human trafficking.

-- 2. Determine which children require a face-to-face interview by asking if additional children live in the home part time or have visitation; - Obtain consent from a parent, guardian, or custodian prior to interviewing any child, unless exigent circumstances exist (see separate policies, 4.5 Consent to Interview Child and 4.6 Exigent Circumstances); - 4.
+- 2. Determine which objiding require a face-to-face interview by asking if additional children live in the home part time or have visitation: - live in the home part time or have visitation; 3.
+Obtain consent from a parent, guardian, or custodian prior to interviewing any child, unless exist circumstances exist (see separate policies, 4.5 Consent to Interview Child and 4.6 Exigent Circumstances); - 4.
 Conduct the interview in a location and/or setting that assures privacy for the child; - 5.
 Honor a parent, guardian, or custodian's request to be present during the interview if his or her presence will not impede or influence the interview in any way;

-[NEW] Note: In cases of suspected human trafficking, it is important that the suspected trafficker is not present during the interview, as the trafficker may intimidate the victim(s) or not allow him or her to speak for himself/herself.
+Note: In cases of suspected human trafficking, it is important that the suspected trafficker is not present during the interview, as the trafficker may intimidate the victim(s) or not allow him or her to speak for himself/herself.
 The child's parent, guardian, or custodian may be the child's trafficker or the trafficker may be dishonest and identify himself/herself as the child's parent, guardian, or custodian.